Add window tinting to your vehicle to update the look and increase comfort.

 - Lifetime Manufacturer’s warranty

-= Visible Light Transmission.
+VLT — Visible Light Transmission.
 This is the percentage of light that will STILL be coming through your window with tint installed.
-For example, if you have the AZ legal limit on your driver's side door, it would be a 35% shading, meaning 35% of the light is coming through while 65% of the light is being blocked out.
+For example, if you have the AZ legal limit on your driver's side door, it would be a 35% shading, meaning 35% of the light is coming through while 65% is blocked out.
 The smaller the VLT number, the darker the film appears on your vehicle.
 Limo, or 5% film, is the darkest shade offered by most manufacturers.

-= Total Solar Energy Rejected.
+TSER — Total Solar Energy Rejected.
 This is the percentage of heat that will be BLOCKED by the tint.
-The higher the TSER number is, the less heat will be coming through your windows.
+The higher the TSER number, the less heat will come through your windows.
 Choosing a film with a higher TSER will make you more comfortable in your vehicle.
-(We choose to recommend films that start around 40% TSER and go up from there.
+(We recommend films that start around 40% TSER and go up from there.
 Anything starting in the range of 20% to low 30% will most likely leave your car too hot in the Arizona summer.)